Patchen Pass: Description

 Patchen Pass lies on the border between Santa Clara County to the north of the pass, and Santa Cruz County to the south.
-It is traversed by California State Route 17, which runs from north to south through the pass, and is the eastern terminus of California State Route 35, which runs along the ridgeline to the west the pass and continues to the east as Summit Road.
+It is traversed by State Route 17 (SR 17), which runs from north to south through the pass, and is the eastern terminus of SR 35, which runs along the ridgeline to the west of the pass and continues to the east as Summit Road.
 The nearest municipalities to the pass are Los Gatos, 8 mi north, and Scotts Valley, 8 mi south.
-Amenities at the pass include a restaurant on one side of Highway 17, and a convenience store and marijuana dispensary on the other side.
+Amenities at the pass include a restaurant on one side of SR 17, and a convenience store and marijuana dispensary on the other side.

 The elevation of the pass is marked as 1800 ft but has been variously reported as 1840 ft or 1808 ft.

 History

 In the 18th century, a trail across the pass formed part of the historic El Camino Real connecting Mission Santa Clara de Asís with Mission Santa Cruz, likely along a route followed earlier by Native Americans.
 Lakes near the summit made the place a popular fishing and swimming spot until the 1906 San Francisco earthquake caused them to dry up.
-In 1940, State Route 17 replaced the Soquel San Jose Road through the pass; the old alignment still crosses the pass, a short distance to the east of State Route 17, as the Old Santa Cruz Highway.
+In 1940, SR 17 replaced the Soquel San Jose Road through the pass; the old alignment still crosses the pass, a short distance to the east of SR 17, as the Old Santa Cruz Highway.
 A Southern Pacific passenger train line through the pass, from Los Gatos to Olympia, opened in 1880 but closed again after storms in early 1940 caused mudslides and washouts on the line.